linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC500/README.md

-These is a collection of figures from chapter 10 "ILC Physics Measurements at 350, 500, and 1000 GeV" of "A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021" https://arxiv.org/abs/2203.07622
+This is a collection of figures from Chapter 10 "ILC Physics Measurements at 350, 500, and 1000 GeV" of "A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021" https://arxiv.org/abs/2203.07622

 Some of the captions may be mangled due to imperfect .tex -> .mk conversion: check the above paper for the definitive version.